- Guidelines for Observation

 - Assitant Teachers (A College employee for at least one full year)

 - Student Teachers (from various colleges, junior colleges, graduate schools, and secondary schools in the greater Boston area; times vary)

 - Wellesley College student researchers in Psychology (times vary)

 - Wellesley College students in Education practica (one morning per week)

 - Wellesley College independent study students (one to five mornings per week)

-- Wellesley College volunteers (one morning or more per week)
+- Wellesley College Student Teachers (one or more morning per week, 4 hours per week)

-- Wellesley College winter term interns (six hours per week)
+- Wellesley College Wintersession Lead Interns (twenty-six hours per week)

-- Wellesley College financial aid student assistants (six hours per week)
+- Wellesley College Wintersession Student Teachers (4-12 hours per week)

 The Assistant to the Director and your classroom's Lead Teacher will give you a thorough orientation to the school and to your classroom.
 The following guidelines are quite general, but should serve as an introduction to help make your work here both productive and pleasant.